-Republicans move ahead with funding bill vote
+Republicans scramble to try to avert government shutdown

 - Conservative factions of the Republican Party also haven't decided how they'll vote

-(CNN)House Republican leaders are moving toward a vote Thursday to avoid a shutdown, but as a new day dawns in Washington, it's still unclear if GOP leaders have enough support to keep the government open.
+(CNN)House Republican leaders are moving toward a vote on a stopgap spending measure Thursday to avoid a shutdown, but it's unclear if there are enough GOP votes or if President Donald Trump's tweets could derail their efforts.

-House Speaker Paul Ryan and his lieutenants were up against the clock and their own ranks as they scrambled to lock down votes.
+House Speaker Paul Ryan and his lieutenants were up against the clock and their own ranks as they scrambled to lock down votes, and that was before Trump tweeted that a key sweetener for Senate Democrats -- a six-year reauthorization of the Children's Health Insurance Program -- shouldn't be included in a short-term measure.

+"CHIP should be part of a long term solution, not a 30 Day, or short term, extension!"
+Trump wrote in a tweet originally interpreted as disparaging the current proposal to keep the government funded, though congressional Republicans later said the President was fully on board with that plan.

 If Congress doesn't send a bill to the President approving more money by midnight on Friday, most federal agencies will be forced to stop operations.
-GOP leaders can't count on Democrats who have said they will not support a short-term spending bill that funds the government into mid-February if it does not include a fix for DACA, the Deferred Action for Childhood Arrivals program that expires in March.
+GOP leaders in the House can't count on Democrats who have said they will not support a short-term spending bill that funds the government into mid-February if it does not include a fix for DACA, the Deferred Action for Childhood Arrivals program that expires in March.
 That left Ryan looking to pass the spending bill with just Republican votes.

+Senate Majority Whip John Cornyn, a Texas Republican, sent a tweet that was seen as a response to Trump's tweet, clarifying that the short-term measure to keep the government included a six-year re-authorization.

+"The current house Continuing Resolution package has a six-year extension of CHIP, not a 30 day extension," Cornyn wrote.

-But conservatives are still a major question mark.
+For House Republicans, some of their own conservative members are still a major question mark.

 House Freedom Caucus Chairman Mark Meadows, a North Carolina Republican, is one of a small group of conservatives opposed to the short-term funding bill and told reporters Wednesday he didn't believe GOP leaders had the votes to pass it because of the internal divisions.
 He didn't rule out supporting it, saying he spoke to President Donald Trump and met with the chief deputy whip, Rep. Patrick McHenry, a fellow GOP North Carolinian.

 Asked about Meadows' saying he's a no and others in the Freedom caucus planning to oppose the bill, House Majority Leader Kevin McCarthy of California tweaked his GOP colleagues, saying "they want a shutdown?
-I don't think they'd want to shut down."
+I don't think they'd want to shut down."'What other choice do have this week'

 While reluctant to pass yet another short-term continuing resolution or "CR" -- the fourth in just months -- many rank-and-file members seemed mostly resigned Wednesday to the fact that it was the only option, even if they were not happy about it.

-Note: This story has updated with additional developments and will continue to update throughout Thursday.